-MAWEEMA (1928) The 453 ton cod schooner Maweema stranded and was lost on St George Island in the Bering Sea at 3 a.m.
+MAWEEMA (1928) The 156 foot 453 ton wooden cod schooner Maweema stranded and was lost on Tolstoi Point, St George Island in the Bering Sea at 3 a.m.
 Sunday August 19, 1928.
 She had a crew of 31 and 500 tons of salt cod fish aboard worth $35,000 when the disaster occurred.
 The following are statements made in the casualty report by Robert Firth, master of the Maweema:

 “Wind light…Heavy sea…heavy fog.”
 “On north side of St. George Isl. about 5 mi. from village.”
 “Stranding.”
 “Dense fog & light winds.”
 “Total wreck…Total loss.”
 “Crew left wreck in ship’s boats.”

 The Maweema was valued at $11,000 at the time of the disaster.
 The entire crew survived.

 Mapping and Location: West central Alaska 56 35 40 N 169 28 W Chart 16381